digitnxt/DIGIT30/README.md

 	•	Jaeger
 Provides distributed tracing to monitor and troubleshoot microservice interactions.
 	•	Prometheus
 Collects metrics from all services.
-Prometheus is configured to scrape endpoints such as Kong’s /metrics and others.
+Prometheus is configured to scrape endpoints such as Kong's /metrics and others.
 	•	Grafana
 Visualizes the metrics collected by Prometheus, displaying dashboards for system health, API usage, and business metrics.
 	•	Identity Service